ES-O3-M

 • Fast response (<4.5 seconds), dissolved O3 microsensor

-• Inbuilt, temperature compensation measurements
+• Inbuilt temperature compensation measurements

-• Direct measurements of dissolved O3 for waste water monitoring and scientific research
+• Direct measurements of dissolved O3 for wastewater monitoring and scientific research

 • Extremely stable signal for accurate and reliable measurements